SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 }
 ```

+In this example, we create an `EntityManagerFactory` instance, stored in the **emf** variable.

+We also initialize an `EntityManager` instance - **em**.

-In this example, we attempt to persist a `student` entity with a name of "Teo" into the database.
+Then, we attempt to persist a `student` entity with a name of "Teo" into the database.

 [/slide]